Panel Experiments and Dynamic Causal Effects: A Finite Population Perspective: Potential outcome panel and dynamic causal effects

-Finally, to connect the observed outcomes with the potential outcomes, we assume every unit complies with the assignment.\footnote{In some applications, this assumption may be unrealistic.
+To connect the observed outcomes with the potential outcomes, we assume every unit complies with the assignment.\footnote{In some applications, this assumption may be unrealistic.
 For example, in a panel-based clinical trial, we may worry that patients do not properly adhere to the assignment.
-In such cases, our analysis can be re-interpreted as focusing on dynamic intention-to-treat (ITT) effects.} That is, for an observed assignment panel $w_{1:N,1:T}^{obs}$, the observed outcome panel is given by $y_{1:N,1:T}^{obs} = Y_{1:N,1:T}(w_{1:N,1:T}^{obs})$.
+In such cases, our analysis can be re-interpreted as focusing on dynamic intention-to-treat (ITT) effects.} For all $i \in [N]$, $t \in [T]$, the observed outcomes for unit $i$ are $y_{i,1:T}^{obs} = Y_{i,1:T}(w_{i,1:T}^{obs})$, where $w_{i,1:T}^{obs}$ is the observed assignment path for unit $i$.

-We say that a panel of units, treatments and outcomes in which the outcomes obey Assumption \ref{ass:nonanticipating}, and the units are both non-interfering and perfectly compliant with the treatment is a \textit{potential outcome panel}.
-For the case where $N = 1$, the potential outcome panel reduces to the definition of a potential outcome time series in \cite{BojinovShephard(19)}.
-For $T = 1$, the potential outcome panel reduces to the canonical, cross-sectional potential outcome model (e.g., \cite{Holland(86)} and Chapter 1 of \cite{ImbensRubin(15)}).
+A panel of units, assignments and outcomes in which the units are non-interfering and compliant with the assignments and the outcomes obey Assumption \ref{ass:nonanticipating} is a \textit{potential outcome panel}.
+For $N = 1$, the potential outcome panel reduces to the potential outcome time series model in \cite{BojinovShephard(19)}.
+For $T = 1$, the potential outcome panel reduces to the cross-sectional potential outcome model (e.g., \cite{Holland(86)} and \cite{ImbensRubin(15)}).